cypress-io/cypress/docs/source/guides/getting-started/testing-your-app.md

 # {% fa fa-graduation-cap %} What You'll Learn

 - The relationship between Cypress and your back-end
-- Configuring Cypress to fit your app
+- How to configure Cypress to fit your app
 - Working with (or without!) your authentication mechanism
 - Effectively leveraging test data
 {% endnote %}